Our Napier Branch has moved…Find out more

 Available in 2000L Water Trailers or 4000L/6000L Water Skid Tanks.

 Master Water Carts give you access to water wherever you’re working, making it possible to keep dust to a minimum.
 All Master Water Trailers come with a 15m hose while Water Skid Tanks have a 20m hose.
 The dust suppression nozzles provided allow you to keep dust levels down and manage the area you’re working in.
+Learn more about water carts for dust suppression hire today.

 The Master 6000L Water Skid Tank is pictured suppressing dust on Hawke’s Bay roads.